 PIECE FOR 8 INSTRUMENTS AND AUDIO PLAYBACK

-Disco Bloodbath (Got to be real) is a piece commissioned by the Warsaw Autumn Festival, and has been premiered by Black Page Ensemble on 26th September 2018.
+Disco Bloodbath (Got to be real) is a piece commissioned by the Warsaw Autumn Festival, and has been premiered by Black Page Orchestra on 26th September 2018.
 It is a 16 minutes long collage of different melodies, harmonies, rhythms, beats and even songs.
 Its subtitle comes from the song by Cheryl Lynn.

 This work is inspired by two very different phenomenons: the ballroom culture and the gaming society.
 Those 2 completely different societies have a very important thing in common - identity freedom, especially when it comes to gender.
 In the ballroom/drag scene gender is something very fluid, flexible.
 In the gaming world, gender is something that is not important as far as you're a good player.
 Those two worlds also got in common another thing - being funny through being unpolite, arguing with each other for fun.
 People in both communities like to insult each other, which seems to be a specific kind of a game between people.
 So - the ballroom scene and the gaming society seem to be realities, that are a beautiful contrast to the real world - by becoming virtual, you finally start to become real.
 And You got to be real, darling!